 - Which Microsoft technology is your company looking to purchase?
 The choices were SharePoint 2013 On-Prem, Office 365 with SharePoint Online/Exchange/Lync/CRM, Office 2013, Windows 8, and No Plans.
 Believe it or not, about the same number of respondents answered SP2013 On-Prem as answered Office 365.
 So it appears that maybe not everyone is planning on going to SharePoint Online.
 At least not quite yet.

 - How often should companies release product updates?
 The choices were Every 90 days, Every 6 months, Once a Year, Once every 2 years, and Once every 3 years or more.
 The majority of the respondents answered Once a Year or Once every Two years.
-Steve mentioned that he felt that probably work experience and age of respondents impacted response to this question.
+Steve mentioned that he felt that probably work experience and age of respondents impacted their response to this question.
 The more you experience negative effects of product updates, the more likely you want updates less frequently.

 Steve summarized the survey responses with his SharePoint Adoption-o-scope (…Patent Pending).
 Most of the survey questions fell into four categories: Training, Business Alignment, User Engagement, and Support.
 The SharePoint Adoption-o-scope illustrates how SharePoint user adoption is critically dependent on these things.
 Given the survey responses, it seems we are NOT adopting technology as quickly as some would have us believe.
 It sounds like it isn’t because the technology isn’t available, but due to the other activities centered around improving user adoption of the new technology.

 Steve’s takeaway advice is simple – you need to sufficiently plan for technology updates.
 Spend more than a week figuring out the proper business alignment.
 Plan for multiple methods to support the new technology.
 Think out-of-the-box to increase user engagement.
 Finally, choose the right technology!
 “It’s a bad workman who always blames his tools.”